kyebuerkle/RobosubCV/src/augmentation/README.md

   - name_format : format to name the augmented files
   - origin : origin point in pixels of where the scale is applied on the image

+###   Photometric 2

+This module has Claude code for multiple other photometric augmentations that I won't cover in detail since this a last minute addition.
+(This addition was from the first unsuccessful test of our Objectives, the model was oversampeled, so we made more ways to hopefully avoid that).
+The additions are:
+- contrast
+- gaussian blur
+- motion blur
+- hue shift

 ###   name_format

 name_format is a string input parameter into these functions, used to save the files in a specific manner.
 How it works is like a format string: "string_val{variable}".
 The variables to pick from are: